qlem/vim-tips/README.md

 `-`         up - 1st non-blank char
 `+`         down - 1st non-blank char
 `G`         go to line - default last line
-`gg`        go to line - default first line
+`gg`        go to line - default 1st line
 `H`         go to line from top of window - default 1st line of window
 `M`         go to middle line of window
 `L`         go to line from bottom of window - default last line of window